asift91/Manual_Migration/option1.md

 -   **Pre Migration**

     -   Data Export from on-premises to Azure involves the following tasks:
-        -   Install Azure CLI
+        -   Install Azure CLI.
-        -   Have an Azure subscription handy
+        -   Have an Azure subscription handy.
-        -   Create a Resource Group inside Azure
+        -   Create a Resource Group inside Azure.
-        -   Create a Storage Account inside Azure
+        -   Create a Storage Account inside Azure.
-        -   Backup all relevant data from on-premises    infrastructure.
+        -   Backup all relevant data from on-premises.    infrastructure.
-        -  Ensure the on-premises database instance has mysql-client installed
+        -  Ensure the on-premises database instance has mysql-client installed.
-        - Copy backup archive to Blob storage on Azure
+        - Copy backup archive to Blob storage on Azure.

 -   **Migration**

-    - Actual migration tasks that involve the application and all data
+    - Actual migration tasks that involve the application and all data.
-    - Deploy infrastructure on Azure using moodle ARM template
+    - Deploy infrastructure on Azure using moodle ARM template.
-    - Copy over the backup archive (moodle data) to the moodle controller instance from the ARM deployment
+    - Copy over the backup archive (moodle data) to the moodle controller instance from the ARM deployment.
-    - Setup moodle controller instance and worker nodes
+    - Setup moodle controller instance and worker nodes.
-    - Data migration tasks
+    - Data migration tasks.

 -   **Post Migration**

     - Post migration tasks that include application configuration.
-    - Update general configuration (e.g. log file destinations)
+    - Update general configuration (e.g. log file destinations).
-    - Configuring certs
-    - Update any cron jobs / scheduled tasks
+    - Update any cron jobs / scheduled tasks.
-    - Restart servers
+    - Restart servers.
-    - Configuring certificates
+    - Configuring certificates.
-    - Restarting servers
+    - Restarting servers.

 ## Pre Migration

 -   **Data Export from on-premises to Azure Cloud::**
     -   **Install Azure CLI**
-        -   Install Azure CLI on a host inside the on-premises infrastructure for all Azure related tasks
+        -   Install Azure CLI on a host inside the on-premises infrastructure for all Azure related tasks.
             ```
             curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
             ```